nurRiyad/link-monitoring/README.md

 An API server that stores some URLs of authenticated users.
 Continuously monitor the URLs.
 If the URLs state change sends an SMS to the user.

+This project is build with raw nodejs, without using any other packages.My main goal for this project was to learn, how nodejs work with it's built in module like http, os, path, url and others

 ### API Documentation

 - **Auth Related**